Overview of Uveitis

 The most frequent complications include

 Uveitis should be suspected in any patient who has ocular ache, redness, photophobia, floaters, or decreased vision.
-Patients with anterior uveitis have ocular ache in the affected eye if light is shined in the unaffected eye (true photophobia), which is uncommon in conjunctivitis.
+Patients with unilateral anterior uveitis have ocular ache in the affected eye if light is shined in the unaffected eye (true photophobia), which is uncommon in conjunctivitis.

 Diagnosis of anterior uveitis is by recognizing cells and flare in the anterior chamber.
 Cells and flare are seen with a slit lamp and are most evident when using a narrow, intensely bright light focused on the anterior chamber in a dark room.
-Findings of intermediate and posterior uveitis are most easily seen after dilating the pupil (see page Evaluation of the Ophthalmologic Patient : Ophthalmoscopy).
+Findings of intermediate and posterior uveitis are most easily seen after dilating the pupil (see Evaluation of the Ophthalmologic Patient : Ophthalmoscopy).
 Indirect ophthalmoscopy (usually done by an ophthalmologist) is more sensitive than direct ophthalmoscopy.
 (Note: If uveitis is suspected, patients should be referred immediately for complete ophthalmologic evaluation.)

 Inflammation of the uveal tract (uveitis) can affect the anterior segment (including the iris), intermediate uveal tract (including the vitreous), or posterior uvea (including the choroid, retina, and optic nerve).